data-ui

 Business & Monetization

-Data UI is and will remain fully open source under the MIT license.
-The core (model compiler, SQL generation, RBAC integration, CRUD layer, etc.) is free for anyone to use, self-host, or modify.
+The Data UI engine is and will remain fully open source under the MIT license.
+The core (model compiler, SQL generation, RBAC integration, CRUD layer, the reference Marketplace) is free for anyone to use, self-host, or modify.

 Initially we will focus on building custom applications for clients while dogfooding the tool on our own projects.